-- Attention: The first part of your product or service description should capture the attention of your readers.
-You can do that by asking a compelling question, for example, or presenting them with a shocking statistic.
+- Attention: The first part of your product or service description should capture your readers’ attention.
+You can do that by asking a compelling question, for example, or presenting them with a statistic.

 - Interest: The next step is to increase the reader’s interest.
 You can do this by quickly listing the benefits of your product with bullet points.

-- Desire: After capturing their interest, you will want to increase your reader’s desire for your product or service.
-A way to do that is by promising a desirable result, or by describing a specific outcome they will achieve by using your product or service.
+- Desire: After capturing their interest, you’ll want to increase your reader’s desire for your product or service.
+A way to do that is by promising a desirable result or by describing a specific outcome they will achieve by using your product or service.

-- Action: When you have successfully created a desire for your product or service in your reader’s heart, give them a specific action you’d like them to take.
-In most cases, that will be a prompt to purchase what you’re offering.
+- Action: When you’ve successfully created a desire for your product or service in your reader’s heart, give them a specific action you’d like them to take.
+In most cases, that will prompt you to purchase what you’re offering.

 With those four steps taken, you’ll have successfully written your product descriptions according to the AIDA framework.

 Use Power Words That Sell

 Power words naturally get an emotional reaction from humans Because power words make people curious and intrigued, they help increase sales.